Preparing evidence for council tax banding appeals

 It can be difficult to obtain this sales information.

-However, if the VOA is relying on sales information as part of their case, you can ask them for the sales information on other properties where it exists.
+However, if the VOA is relying on sales information as part of their case, you can ask them for the information on other properties where it exists.
+You can ask for up to same number of properties the VOA use, for example if they refer to 4 properties, you may ask for no more than 4.

 2. Information of the bandings of other similar properties in your area.